Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data

-I am grateful to my PhD supervisors Prof.\ G.A.~Pavliotis and Prof.\ S.~Kalliadasis for many useful comments and suggestions.
+I would like to thank both anonymous referees for their insightful comments and suggestions.
+Furthermore, I am grateful to my former PhD supervisors Prof.\ G.A.~Pavliotis and Prof.\ S.~Kalliadasis for many useful comments and suggestions.
 Thanks are also due to Dr.\ A.~Veraart and Prof.\ S.~Reich for critically reading an earlier version of the manuscript and their helpful comments.
 This work was supported by the Engineering and Physical Sciences Research Council of the UK through Grant No.\ EP/H034587.